Cheap and cheerful chicken enchiladas

 - Once the rice is cooked, add to the chicken mixture, giving it all a good stir

 - Lay out your tortilla wrap and add the desired amount of filling.
-Roll up like a fajita and fold in each end to make a sealed package.
+Fold in from the top and the bottom and roll it up like a fajita to make a sealed package.
 Then place in a roasting tin seam side down, and repeat for all your fajitas

 - Pour your remaining passata over the top of your enchiladas, and then sprinkle them with grated cheese.
 Bake in the oven for 10–15 minutes until the cheese is a beautiful golden brown!